reposman33/ticTacToe/README.md

 # Expected Deliverables

-Project containing the build-file, the code and testcases.
+Project containing the build, source code and testcases.

-Application source code under - src/main/webapp/
-testcases under - test/js/